Tokyo Olympics 1964: 'I was a better shot than the American soldiers' | DW | 21.07.2021

 "It was going well but then more and more spectators started gathering behind me and that threw me off my rhythm.
 I think it was the 28th shot when I fired too early, and from then on, it was over.
 That's when it became obvious how inexperienced I was in competition."

-One year later, Hans finished second in the world championships.
-Fifty-seven years later, when the Olympics return to Tokyo, there won't be any fans to distract the athletes, with spectators banned due to the pandemic.
+In 1977, Kaupmannsennecke finished second in the world championships for military personnel.

+Fifty-seven years on from 1964, when the Olympics return to Tokyo, there won't be any fans to distract the athletes, with spectators banned due to the pandemic.

 Would Hans have made the podium under such circumstances?
 Who knows?
 All Hans knows now is that his souvenir medal from Tokyo '64, awarded to all competitors, is swimming around somewhere in his flooded cellar in Bad Neuenahr-Ahrweiler, or buried in the mud.
 Perhaps with his silk pennant and his Japanese stamps.